 - Think about storage.
 If you don’t have anywhere to safely store your Ferrari, you’ll also want to invest in storage.
 Be sure to factor in this cost.

 As you can see, it’s possible to find the cheapest Ferrari car, but you’ll want to go into the purchase with your eyes wide open.
 These cheap Ferraris might end up costing you a small fortune in maintenance and repairs.
 Is it really worth all the mechanical hassle and additional costs just to say you drive a Ferrari?
-There are far better used cars out there that will turn heads and keep some money in your pocket.
+There are far better used cars out there that will still turn heads and keep some money in your pocket.